 New Students who are required to take the compass placement test submit scores as part of the admission process.
-The COMPASS placement test is available for first-time college students or transfer students who have not yet had college-level English or math.
-You can take the COMPASS test in any one of HGTC's Testing Centers.
+The ACCUPLACER placement test is available for first-time college students or transfer students who have not yet had college-level English or math.
+You can take the ACCUPLACER test in any one of HGTC's Testing Centers.

-Learn more about the COMPASS Placement Test and the Testing Center.
+Learn more about the ACCUPLACER Placement Test and the Testing Center.

 - Complete any Additional Admissions Requirements

 Some academic programs have additional requirements, such as background checks and physical-ability assessments

 II.
 Complete the Distance Learning Institute Student Survey

 Upon acceptance into a Distance Learning Program, you will receive information and link to the DLi survey.

 III.
 Complete the DLi Orientation

 A part of the DLi admission requirements, you must complete an online orientation with important facts about distance learning at HGTC and more information about your program.